• Skip to primary navigation

 7 Fromage Frais Substitutes to Try in Your Recipes

 Who knew fromage frais could be such a superstar ingredient?
+(Fromage frais is a fresh French cheese made from milk and cream, similar in texture to thick yogurt.)
 We've had our fair share of kitchen experiments, and sometimes we hit a snag.

 We've hustled through the aisles, searching for that perfect swap.
 Whether you're an avid cook or just trying something new, having a few substitutes up your sleeve can save the day.